aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 ## Introduction

-If you need to **add pattern overlay** to your Photoshop (PSD) files from a Java application, Aspose.PSD for Java makes the task straightforward.
+If you need to **add a java image overlay** to your Photoshop (PSD) files from a Java application, Aspose.PSD for Java makes the task straightforward.
 In this tutorial we’ll walk through loading a PSD, editing its pattern overlay settings, and saving the result—all with clear, production‑ready code.
 By the end you’ll understand why pattern overlays are useful for branding, texture creation, and dynamic image generation.

 ## Quick Answers
 - **What can I achieve?** Add or modify pattern overlay effects on any PSD layer.